|

 fat low-end, nice cutting mids, and good overall warmth and

 sustain.
-Alder is one of the "traditional" lightweight
+Alder is one of the "traditional" lightweight body

 Ash -- exhibits a

-"snappier" tone with a bright edge, but with a warm
+"snappier" tone with a bright edge but with a warm

-attractive grain, ash is the other "traditional" body
+an attractive grain, ash is the other "traditional" body

 wood.